 This article will help you understand this topic and correctly set up your online store.

-The most important distinction for your business (the company that runs your store) is whether it is VAT-registered or not.
+The most significant distinction for your business is whether it is VAT-registered or not.

-Many businesses start as unregistered, but they need to register for VAT once their annual turnover (total sales) is above a certain threshold.
-This threshold is usually around €35,000 in some EU countries and €100,000 in others.
+Many businesses start as unregistered.
+However, once their annual taxable turnover in the country their business is based in is above a certain threshold, they need to register for VAT.
+This threshold is around €35,000 in some EU countries and €100,000 in others.

-If your annual turnover is below the VAT registration limit of the country where your store is based, then most likely it is not VAT registered.
+If your taxable turnover in the last twelve months is below the country's VAT registration limit where your store is based, it is most likely not VAT-registered.